Gerald Heard played a seminal role in establishing the Friends Conference on Religion and Psychology

 “To many thoughtful readers of this generation, Gerald Heard's books give the impression of a mind almost uniquely profound, sensitive and original among contemporary writers.
 His mastery in the fields of anthropology and psychology makes for fresh and creative interpretations of history; and his remarkable equipment is utilized in a way to establish more firmly the realities of religious faith.”

-Georg Feuerstein, noted yoga authority
+Georg Feuerstein, noted Indologist and Yoga authority

 Wikipedia